AdaCore/gnatstudio/docs/users_guide/searching.rst

   *Files From Current Project*

     Search in all the files from the currently selected project, defaulting on the root project if there is no project currently selected.
+The currently selected project might be the one to which the source file belongs (if you are in an editor), or the selected project (if you are in the Project view) for instance.
     The *Scope* entry is described in the `Files...` section above.

   *Files From Runtime*